 They often come with a reflective cover that allows you to shoot light into the umbrella, and have it bounce back out or simply filter the light right through the material with the cover removed.
-They come in different sizes and can be purchased with different colored canopies– each effecting light.
+They come in different sizes and can be purchased with different colored canopies– each affecting light.

-Umbrellas can spread light out over a wide area and are therefore great for large rooms or groups of people.
+Umbrellas can spread the light out over a wide area and are therefore great for large rooms or groups of people.
 Finally, umbrellas are quicker to setup and tear down than softboxes.

 Softboxes tend to be a little pricier but they allow you to focus and control your light in a small area a lot better than umbrellas.